MicrosoftDocs/cpp-docs/docs/standard-library/weak-ptr-class.md

 ## Remarks

-The template class describes an object that points to a resource that is managed by one or more [shared_ptr Class](../standard-library/shared-ptr-class.md) objects.
+The template class describes an object that points to a resource that is managed by one or more [shared_ptr](shared-ptr-class.md) objects.
 The `weak_ptr` objects that point to a resource don't affect the resource's reference count.
 When the last `shared_ptr` object that manages that resource is destroyed, the resource will be freed, even if there are `weak_ptr` objects pointing to that resource.
 This behavior is essential for avoiding cycles in data structures.

 A `weak_ptr` object points to a resource if it was constructed from a `shared_ptr` object that owns that resource, if it was constructed from a `weak_ptr` object that points to that resource, or if that resource was assigned to it with [operator=](#op_eq).
 A `weak_ptr` object doesn't provide direct access to the resource that it points to.
 Code that needs to use the resource does so through a `shared_ptr` object that owns that resource, created by calling the member function [lock](#lock).
 A `weak_ptr` object has expired when the resource that it points at has been freed because all of the `shared_ptr` objects that own the resource have been destroyed.
 Calling `lock` on a `weak_ptr` object that has expired creates an empty shared_ptr object.